Vivobarefoot Addis Sneaker in brown

 These shoes are very well made, in my opinion some of the best I’ve seen from Vivobarefoot yet.
 Sometimes simplicity is ultimate sophistication.

-Soul of Africa shoes stand out from other Vivobarefoot shoes with this unique foot imprinted outsole, homage to the main purpose of barefoot shoes (letting our feet be free).
+Made in Ethiopia shoes stand out from other Vivobarefoot shoes with this unique foot imprinted outsole, homage to the main purpose of barefoot shoes (letting our feet be free).

 My husband wears a size 13 usually, and that is what he got in the Addis.
 They fit him well with plenty of room for his toes and enough space to wear socks.
 In his Vivobarefoot Trackers he wears a size 14 but always uses thick socks and an insole to keep them secure to his foot.
 We used the sizing guide on the product page to double check his size, and it was spot on.

 All Vivobarefoot shoes are completely flat, thin, and flexible.
 These shoes meet all my requirements for healthy footwear.
 See them in action in the video below!

 The Addis sneaker is $115, which is cheaper than most Vivobarefoot shoes.
 The Court sneaker, for example is $150.
 Vivobarefoot isn’t known for having cheap shoes, but the Addis is actually one of the more affordable barefoot options out there, especially considering that they can be dressed up (men’s dress shoes tend to be expensive).
 You can also get an extra 10% off with my code VBANYA20, and they have free shipping and returns.

 7. Court vs. Addis